-Schengen Visa Overstay — Consequences, Bans & What To Do (2026)
+Schengen Visa Overstay 2026: Entry Bans, Fines & What To Do

 Overstaying a Schengen visa — or exceeding the 90/180 day limit — is treated seriously.
 With EES now logging every border crossing digitally, overstays that previously went unnoticed will be caught on your next Schengen trip.
 Here's exactly what happens, how bans work, and what you can do.